 Energy Conservation.

-In the near term, the University will implement decentralized energy billing at the college level in 2011, and at departmental levels by 2012.
-The University will attain a 30% reduction in total building energy use (Excluding Petascale see 3.1.2) by fiscal year (FY) 2015 as compared to FY 2008, and a 25% reduction in associated building related emissions.
+In the near term, the University will implement decentralized energy billing at the college level in 2011.
+The University will attain a 30% reduction in total building energy use (Excluding Petascale see 3.1.2) by fiscal year (FY) 2020 as compared to FY 2008, and a 25% reduction in associated building related emissions.
 Appropriate maintenance levels will be allocated to ensure that energy reductions are sustained.

 Financing.